Author Guidelines

 RESULTS

 Results should be combined and presented with clarity and precision.
 The results should be written in the past tense when describing findings in the author(s)'s experiments.
 Previously published findings should be written in the present tense.
-Results should be expressed preferably in the form of table.
-Don’t repeat same findings in table as well as in graphs/figures.
+Results should be expressed preferably in the form of a table.
+Don’t repeat the same findings in the table as well as in graphs/figures.

 DISCUSSION